stevemichaelwhite/forecast-crypto/README.md

     * Monthly residential building consents
 * Get your series into an R time series object.
 * Plot the series.
 You have succeeded in previous step if the x-axis has date labels.
-* Put a line at any time point.
-In other words, if you talk about a series at March 2004, for example, can you put a line at that point?
+* Put a vertical line at any time point.
+In other words, if you talk about a series at March 2004, for example, can you put a vertical line at that time point?
 * Produce the ACF for your time series.

 ## Other notes